Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Fix the issue where the first and last stations do not load/unload passengers.
 - Modified visitStation() to unload passengers one at a time.

+### 5/30/2023

+- Create a starting screen with objects, text, and a play button to start the game.

 ### date y

 info